 A phone consult is also ideal if you can't afford a full edit, but are able to use my verbal feedback to revise on your own.
 On rare occasions, I'll recommend a partial edit combined with a phone consult, usually at a cost of $400–$600, especially if you have budget limitations.

 Appointments are generally available within 1-2 weeks of submitting your information through the form below; the entire fee will be due when we schedule the appointment.

-Book Proposal Edit and Consultation: starting at $600.
+Book Proposal Edit and Consultation (varies, anywhere from $600 to $2,000).
 If your proposal is relatively complete and can benefit from hands-on editing, then I will likely recommend a book proposal edit and consult.
 I can usually send an edited proposal within 2-3 weeks of receiving it.

 For the more expensive option, here's how my editing process works:

 - I will conduct a thorough review and edit of your book proposal, specifically looking at how effective it is in making a business case that would be compelling to agents or editors at a traditional publishing house.

 - I will make edits to the proposal document (using Word's Track Changes feature) and actively restructure wherever I believe strongly you ought to revise.
 I may also add light comments to the file to serve as prompts or to draw your attention to areas we need to discuss.